hrax/now-eslint/README.md

 npm i -g @hrax/now-eslint
 ```

-The global installation requires to have eslint and all its required plugins installed globally as well.
+**The global installation requires to have ESLint and all its required plugins installed globally as well.**

 ### Setup

 Setup for the CLI can be executed anywhere as the resulting profile will be saved in your home directory.
+Execute:

 ```
 now-eslint setup
 ```

-You will be guided through a series of questions to set up your profile, connection to the instance and proxy if neede.
+You will be guided through a series of questions to set up your profile, connection to the instance and proxy if needed.

-After the command has been completed, your home directory should contain folder `.now-eslint-profiles` with folder `profile_[yourprofilename]` which should contain 1 file: `profile.json`.
+After the command has succesfully completed, your home directory should contain folder `.now-eslint-profiles` with folder `profile_[yourprofilename]` which should contain 1 file: `profile.json`.

-### Execution
+### Report

 To generate an update set report, you should execute following command in the any folder where you have write rights to and want your report to be generated.